 If you can't exactly tell from the synopsis, Explorer Woman Ray is an Indiana Jones knock-off.
 In fact, in some aspects it's a blatant Indy knock-off; Rieg, for example, looks like an anime version of Belloch from Raiders of the Lost Ark and even behaves in a similar fashion to the man.
 Ray, likewise, is essentially a female Indy and Mai & Mami are twin girls who are similar to Short Round from Temple of Doom.
 Now I can see why some people would find this to be a problem, since it kind of removes much hope for some sense of originality from this production, but the fact of the matter is that I love the Indiana Jones movies (yes, I even enjoy Temple of Doom & Kingdom of the Crystal Skull), and seeing an anime equivalent of it is a fun concept to me.
 The fact that it actually succeeds at being an anime version of Indiana Jones is, honestly, just a positive for me.
 Of course, I'm also coming off of watching Crystal Triangle, so take that however you want.

-The animation was done by Animate-Film & AIC and it was directed by Hiroki Hayashi (director of the El Hazard series & Bubblegum Crisis: Tokyo 2040), with the second episode directed by Haruhisa Okamoto & Masato Sato, and that likely explains the difference in animation quality between each episode; Hayashi is a well-known director & creator whereas Okamoto & Sato are small names in the industry, and the budget for each episode likely reflected that.
-The character designs were done by Hiroyuki Ochi (director & character designer of Armitage III and character designer of the Burning Rangers video game), and Ochi's designs do work really well for this title, though Ray's hair, which is supposed to be brown, more often than not looks jet black.
-The music by Norimasa Yamanaka (of Body Jack, Generator Gawl, & the Appleseed OVA fame) fits the title well enough, but it does admittedly sound more like background music for a video game, though the main theme is catchy enough.
+The animation was done by Animate-Film & AIC and it was directed by Hiroki Hayashi (El Hazard series, Bubblegum Crisis: Tokyo 2040), with the second episode directed by Haruhisa Okamoto & Masato Sato, and that likely explains the difference in animation quality between each episode.
+Hayashi is a well-known director & creator, whereas Okamoto & Sato are small names in the industry, and the budget for each episode likely reflected that.
+The character designs were done by Hiroyuki Ochi (Armitage III, Burning Rangers), and they do work really well for this title, though Ray's hair, which is supposed to be brown, more often than not looks jet black.
+The music by Norimasa Yamanaka (Body Jack, Generator Gawl, Appleseed OVA) fits the title well enough, but it does admittedly sound more like background music for a video game, though the main theme is catchy enough.
 As a neat little bit of trivia, Ray's original manga-ka, Takeshi Okazaki, also apparently helped out with some of the animation work on this OVA.
 The voice cast is small but enjoyable, with Mika Doi (Misa Hayase from Macross, Marvel Frozen from Aura Battle Dunbine, Eclipse from Kiddy Grade) doing a very nice job as Ray.
 Following her is Katsunosuke Hori (Jiro Nakata in Zetman, Toshio Fukai in Eureka Seven AO), who delivers an appropriately brash Rieg, and Miki Itou (Android #18 in DBZ) & Minami Takayama (Conan in Detective Conan/Case Closed) as Mai & Mami, respectively.
 There was no English dub produced for this when CPM released this on VHS & LD in the 90s.